cytoscape/cytoscape-manual/docs/Styles.md

     **Edge** and **Network** properties, as well as a **Table** tab for style options for the **Table Panel**, for setting mappings on individual columns in the **Node** and **Edge** tables.
 Note that style selections for the **Table Panel** are not saved as part of the current style.

--   Each tab contains a list of properties relevant to the current style.
-At the top of the list a **Properties** drop-down allows you to add additional properties to the list.
+-   Each tab contains a list of properties relevant to the current style, with a subset of properties shown by default.
+At the top of the list a **Properties** drop-down allows you to add additional properties to the list, show all properties, or save those currently shown as the new default.

 -   Each property entry in the list has 3 columns: